 Many people pray - people of all faiths and none.
 In a crisis we long to know that there is someone bigger than us who can help us, so we cry out, hoping there is a God who is loving and who is listening.
 Christians believe that praying is not just for emergencies.
 We believe that the whole of life is meant to be a conversation with God.
 Jesus lived like that and his friends wanted to learn to live like that too.
-So Jesus gave them what we call The Lord's Prayer.
+So Jesus gave them what we call The Lord's Prayer (found n Matthew 6:9-13).
 If you've never prayed regularly before, it's a great starting place.
-You could read the prayer every day, or sing it, thinking about each bit.
+You could read the prayer every day, thinking about each bit.
 And then ask God for help for other things and other people.
 You might also want to find out more about praying.
-Christians also find it helpful to pray and worship together, rather than trying only to get to know God by ourselves.
-Ask a Christian you know how to join in.
+Christians also find it helpful to pray with others, as well as alone.
+You could ask a Christian you know how to join in.

 - Set an alarm on your phone to go off at the same time each day.
-Pray the Lord's prayer at that time. - Maybe find or buy a Youth Bible or a Bible app, and start reading it.
-Make sure you find a modern-language version of the Bible that is easy to understand.
-Start with the book called Mark.
+Pray the Lord's prayer at that time. - Maybe find or buy a Bible, or download a Bible app.
+You can get the Bible online at biblegateway.com.
+You will find a modern translation of the Bible like the NIV, ESV or CEV version much easier to understand.